amir-rakhimov/amir-rakhimov.github.io/_news/en-us/2024-05-09-announcement.md

 related_posts: false
 ---

-I temporarily moved to Miura lab at Kumamoto university to learn cell culture methods
+I joined Miura lab at Kumamoto university to learn more about naked mole-rats